NicolasKheirallah/NextJs-M365-Blog/data/blog/What-to-think-about-when-starting-with-Viva-Goals.md

 # What You Should Think With Tracking Your Progress in Viva Goals and OKRs

-Viva Goals is a goal-alignment solution that connects teams to your organization’s strategic priorities, unites them around your mission and purpose, and drives business results.
-To do this, Viva Goals applies the power of the objectives and key results (OKR) framework.

-OKRs are a simple way to set and measure goals by defining what you want to achieve (objectives) and how you will know if you are successful (key results).
-OKRs help you align your work with the bigger picture, focus on what matters most, and track your progress over time.

-But how do you track your progress in Viva Goals and OKRs?
-And why is it important to do so?
-In this blog post, we will answer these questions and share some best practices for tracking your progress in Viva Goals and OKRs.

 ## Define your team

 Before you can create OKRs, you need to define your team.
 A team is a group of people who work together towards a common goal.
 Teams can be based on organizational structure, projects, initiatives, or any other criteria that make sense for your business.